WerdienJihed/WerdienJihed/README.md

 ### Hi there and welcome to my GitHub page 👋

-My name is Werdien Jihed.
+<p>My name is Werdien Jihed.</p>
-I'm a curious and creative Developer who loves design and passionate about digital marketing.
+<p>I'm a curious and creative Developer who loves design and passionate about digital marketing.</p>
-I created multiple repositories and some of them you may find interesting.
+<p>I created multiple repositories and some of them you may find interesting.</p>

 ---